4 Simple Questions to Ask to Unlock Digital Transformation Opportunities

-I love asking, “What keeps people up at night?”
+I love asking, “What keeps you up at night?”
 It generally lends itself to customers telling you what they see coming next, what they’re afraid of, and what they find threatening.
 They also might answer in the positive by identifying trends they’re preparing to take advantage of.

 This is particularly useful for industries that either change rapidly or face threats (and opportunities) from outsiders.
 These trends or threats could be technological in the form of AI and machine learning, robotics, or blockchain.
-They might be social or political in forms of changing government regulations, aging workforces, or globalization.
+They might also be social or political in forms of changing government regulations, aging workforces, or globalization.

-You can get a lot of this information from outside reports, but by bringing it up with customers, you get a much more specific picture of how the changes are affecting organizations.
+You can get a lot of this information from outside reports, but by bringing it up with customers you get a much more specific picture of how the changes are affecting organizations.
 For example, imagine your product serves an aging industry.
 Your customers are preparing for an exodus of older employees over the next five years due to retirement.
 Your customers might tell you they are preparing for this by investing in training and apprentice programs.
 In this example, you’ve uncovered ample opportunity to build a product line targeted towards a completely new workforce.